mateuslatrova/Social-Circles-Graph-Database/README.md

   <img alt="Repository size" src="https://img.shields.io/github/repo-size/mateuslatrova/Social-Circles-Graph-Database">
 </p>

-# Project description:
+# Project description

 Modeling and implementation of a Graph Database using a dataset collected from Facebook by Stanford University.
-The dataset consists of users, friendships and info about the users profile.
+The dataset consists of users, info about their profiles and friendship between them.

-# Deployed here:
+# Deployed here

 http://viniciuscosta110.pythonanywhere.com/